CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 First, identify the faulty behavior at the lowest level possible, then design a test that best displays that behavior.
 Use the hierarchy output of `l1-show` to find the best indicator.
 Here are some examples of tests you can use:

 - No RX power: Examine the *RX power* in the *Operational State* section of the `l1-show` output.
-- Local side is not receiving signal: On Broadcom platforms, examine the *RX Fault* field for the presence of *Local*.
-- Remote side is sending *RX Faults*: On Mellanox platforms, check the *Troubleshooting info* for *neighbor is sending remote faults*.
-On Broadcom platforms, examine the *RX Fault* field for the presence of *Remote*.
+- Remote side is sending *RX Faults*: Check the *Troubleshooting info* for *neighbor is sending remote faults*.
 - Errors on link when FEC is not required: Examine the *HwIfInErrors* counters in `ethtool -S <swp>` to see if they are incrementing over time.

 Try swapping the modules and fibers to determine which component is bad: